What should I do if my luggage is delayed, lost or damaged? | KRDO

 It’s enough to give anyone already nervous about the chaos in the skies yet another reason to pop an antacid: the prospect of delayed, lost or damaged baggage.

 In the meantime, you’re not totally powerless.
-There are things you can do and strategies you can take to help avoid or at least minimize the impact of lost and delayed luggage.
+There are things you can do and strategies you can take to help avoid losing a bag or at least minimize the impact of delayed, lost, stolen and damaged luggage.

 Before you go to the airport